-6 Resort Drive, Hamilton Island QLD 4803
+6 Resort Drive, Hamilton Island, Queensland 4803

 As skilled experts in healthcare, visitors and staff of Atticus Health Hamilton Island can trust us to care for them and their loved ones.
 With extensive knowledge and professionalism, Atticus Health’s GPs provide a broad range of general medical and emergency medicine, including:

 Atticus Health is named after Atticus Finch from the famous novel “To Kill a Mockingbird”.
 We are a social enterprise set up by doctors who are passionate about helping patients maximise their experience of life.
 Starting in Carrum Victoria, we have grown to deliver a range of healthcare services around South East Melbourne and Victoria.
 Our Telehealth service, Doctor in My Pocket, operates Australia-wide.

 Part of the Whitsundays, and in the heart of the Great Barrier Reef, Hamilton Island is one of Australia’s most spectacular and sought-after holiday destinations.
 On a holiday to Hamilton Island, you’ll be surrounded by pristine white beaches, and a kaleidoscope of coral and marine life.
 Hamilton Island is a perfect base for exploring the Great Barrier Reef and world-famous Whitehaven Beach.

 Atticus Health Hamilton Island look forward to getting to know the locals and tourists alike.
 We will take care of your health and well being in a professional and caring way.